How do I get better tempo in my Golf Swing

 In this golf channel video, they discuss this super simple but effective swing tempo drill.
 On the range, count out loud 1-2-3 on the way back and try to count 1 on the way down.
 You can do this with practice swings to get the feel for it and move on to hitting shots.

-Sure, people next to you might think you’re crazy but who cares.
+Sure, people next to you might think you’re crazy, but who cares.
 Or you can also count more quietly once you get the hang of it.
 This is also a great drill to use when you’re in a pressure situation.

 Lastly, this drill is great for practicing at home by simply extending your arms and putting your hands together.
 Do it in the mirror to help you see and feel it on a regular basis.